raimondilab/CellHit/README.md

 - [**CellHit:**](https://github.com/mr-fcharles/CellHit/tree/master/CellHit) This is a custom library that encapsulates all the functions used throughout the analysis.
 The library is designed for reusability in further analyses, making it a versatile tool for similar research.

-- **scripts:** This folder contains various Python scripts that manage tasks ranging from data pre-processing to model training.
+- [**scripts:**](https://github.com/mr-fcharles/CellHit/tree/master/scripts) This folder contains various Python scripts that manage tasks ranging from data pre-processing to model training.
 An additional Markdown file is included in this folder, providing detailed descriptions and usage instructions for each script.

-- **AsyncDistribJobs:** This directory houses an auxiliary custom library crafted to efficiently manage asynchronous parallel jobs on a High-Performance Computing (HPC) environment.
+- [**AsyncDistribJobs:**]((https://github.com/mr-fcharles/CellHit/tree/master/AsyncDistribJobs)) This directory houses an auxiliary custom library crafted to efficiently manage asynchronous parallel jobs on HPC environments.

 # 1. Development Environment Setup